capellil/iPregel/README.md

 [Go back to table of contents](#table-of-contents)

-## Guidelines

-### Defines to define
+**Inform iPregel**

-The compilation flags mentioned above, that give information to iPregel about the assumptions that hold, are presented below. (*Don't forget these are defined, that is, they are meant to be prepended with ```-D``` when passed as compilation flags.*)
+The means by which assumptions are expressed is via defines.
+They can either be part of your source code, or passed as part of the compilation command. (*Don't forget these are defines, that is, they are meant to be prepended with ```-D``` when passed as compilation flags.*)

 | Define                         | Explanation                                                          |
 | ------------------------------ | -------------------------------------------------------------------- |